CastleMiner: Gameplay

 When a new game is started, players can choose one of six different world types: lagoon, coastal, classic, flatland, desert, and arctic.
 Once the game loads, they spawn in the middle of the map.
 From here, they can start exploring the world or build different structures with a variety of blocks already given to them.
-Players also have the chance to earn special blocks such as freak out, to earn this block you would have to do a groovy dance move in an online world.
+Players also have the chance to earn special blocks such as freak-a-leak out, and to earn this block, you would have to do a groovy dance move in an online world (aka the matrix).
 They can also dig into the ground and build in the game world.

 The game has over two hundred blocks available to use in the game, which are selected using a categorized user interface.
 Players have the ability to teleport to the surface, starting point or another player's location.
 Players can choose whether to make their online worlds privately or publicly accessible.
 During online play, players can decide who can build in their worlds, and have the option to kick or ban people from their server.